ljupcho/ljupcho.github.io/_posts/2019-03-23-awareness-of-programming.md

 Never be a junior, mid or senior you're just a developer and your only job is to make it work.

-Never let your guard down and your confidence shrink, managers are laying to you.
+Never let your guard down and your confidence shrink, managers are lying to you.

 The mind is dis-functional it needs training, lots of training.